Welders make, join and repair metal parts for machinery and equipment using welding techniques.

 - may work in dirty and noisy conditions, and may be required to work at heights.

 There are no specific requirements to become a welder.
-However, some employers prefer you to have a qualification.
+However, many employers prefer to hire welders who have or are working towards a qualification.

 Industry training organisation Competenz oversees welding apprenticeships.